ysyk2021/managing-remote-teams-a-guide-to-building-and-leading-successful-virtual-teams/src/chapter-2-3.md

-# Understanding the Role of Communication and Trust in Remote Teams

 In today's digital age, remote work has become increasingly prevalent.
 As more teams transition to a virtual setting, it becomes crucial to understand the role of communication and trust in ensuring the success of remote teams.
 Effective communication and trust are the pillars that support collaboration, productivity, and team cohesion.
 In this chapter, we will explore the importance of communication and trust and provide strategies for building and maintaining them within remote teams.